mdsol/jive/medifaces/README.md

 -----------

 In April/May 2013 Ian Sparks took a Coursera course on Gamification.
 One of the real-world uses of gamification, briefly mentioned in the course, was Zappo's who have a game where you identify your co-workers.
-I thought that something similar might be fun at Medidata.
+He thought that something similar might be fun at Medidata.

 Deployment